Who Must Return Funds?

 - Transfer the funds via Pay.gov or via check.
 Refer to the instructions for returning unused funds.

-Correspondence relating to the return of the PRF funds must include the 15-digit ACH tracing numbers for every payment received by the provider.
-These ACH tracing numbers are required for the ACH return option, and they may also be helpful to include for tracking purposes if the PRF funds are returned by check.
+Correspondence relating to the return of PRF and ARP Rural funds must include the 15-digit ACH tracing numbers for every payment received by the provider.
+These ACH tracing numbers are required for the ACH return option, and they may also be helpful to include for tracking purposes if PRF or ARP Rural funds are returned by check.

 Refund checks for the full amount should be made payable to HRSA and mailed via United States Postal Service (USPS) to: